This pork fajita recipe looks and tastes restaurant quality, but it’s super quick and easy to make!

 Make it a Mexican night and sample all the delicious flavors from south of the border!

-Try fajitas with Mexican Rice, Mexican Elote, Cilantro Lime Coleslaw, Mexican Pinwheels, and a pitcher of Easy White Sangria or some tangy Strawberry Margaritas!
+Try fajitas with Cilantro Tomato Rice, Mexican Elote, Cilantro Lime Coleslaw, Mexican Pinwheels, and a pitcher of Easy White Sangria or some tangy Strawberry Margaritas!
 Don’t forget Homemade Sopapillas or Churros for dessert!

 - Keep leftover fajitas in an airtight container in the refrigerator and they’ll last up to 4 days.